yymao/phys7730/policies.md

 ### Quality of Engagement

 You will earn a higher score on the quality of engagement when you come prepared!
-For example, spending time thinking about the questions in the pre-lecture reading assignment will help you engage better.
-It's important to note that the quality of engagement is not graded based on how much you spoke in class nor on the correctness your contribution was.
-It is graded based on how much you contribute to the learning experiences of yourself, other students, and the instructor (yes, the instructor learns from you all too!).
+For example, spending time thinking about the questions in the pre-lecture reading assignments can help you engage better.
+It's important to note that the quality of engagement is *not* graded based on how much you spoke in class or how correct you were.
+It is graded based on **how much you contribute to the learning experiences** of yourself, other students, and the instructor (yes, the instructor learns from you all too!).
 High quality engagement usually prompts further reflection, thinking, and discussion.

 ## Mock Exam and Presentation